carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

 1. Open your test "Settings" with the desired name (e.g., "DemoWithTransactions").
 2. Set or collect the following test parameters:
-   - Test Type: Choose the appropriate test type (e.g., Validation).
+   - **Test Type**: Choose the appropriate test type (e.g., Validation).
-   - Environment: Specify the environment for the test (e.g., Testing).
+   - **Environment**: Specify the environment for the test (e.g., Testing).
    ![Add Backend Test](/assets/posts_img/test_types_config.png)
-   - VUSERS: Set the number of virtual users for the test.
+   - **VUSERS**: Set the number of virtual users for the test.
-   - EMAIL: Set the email REPORTERS -> Email -> Recipients addresses for the test
+   - **EMAIL**: Set the email recipients' addresses for the test.
    ![Add Backend Test](/assets/posts_img/emial_recipients.png)

-### Step 1: Set the baseline for comparison
+### Step 1: Set the Baseline for Comparison

-1. Run "DemoWithTransactions" tests with parameters from "Step 0: Open Test Parameters".
+1. Run the "DemoWithTransactions" tests with parameters from "Step 0: Open Test Parameters".
 2. Set the test run as a "Baseline".
    ![Set Baseline](/assets/posts_img/Set_baseline.png)
    ![Baseline](/assets/posts_img/baseline_1.png)